Catasto

 — Italian Tax Number What is the Codice Fiscale and why do I need it?

-The Codice Fiscale is the Italian tax identification number — comparable to a national insurance number.
-It is mandatory for any property purchase in Italy and is also required for opening bank accounts, signing utility contracts (electricity, gas, internet), and tax declarations.
+The Codice Fiscale is the Italian tax identification number, comparable to a national insurance number.
+It is mandatory for any property purchase and must be in place before you sign the contract; it is also needed to open a bank account, sign utility contracts (electricity, gas, internet) and file tax returns.
 EU citizens can apply for the Codice Fiscale directly at the Agenzia delle Entrate or at the Italian consulate in their home country.
 The application is free and takes a few minutes.
 We assist you with the process.

 Proposta d'acquisto